RonaldAtGitHub/HCL/README.md

 ## Build & Use this project

-The update site is saved in nl.c2c.ac.bootstrap\build\distributions and is installed in the updatesite.nsf.

 - We use gradle buildAuditCase to build an update site.
   - The update site is saved in `..\nl.c2c.ac.bootstrap\build\distributions`
-- To make it work on a clean windows machine we needed to set ECLIPSE_HOME in the gradle.properties file.
+- To make it work on a clean windows machine we needed to set ECLIPSE_HOME in the windows environment settings.
+- IntelliJ, eclipse and the Domino server must be running on the same (development) machine
 - In this project we showcase how we work with plugin.xml, HttpAcServlet to run a Jersey server to provide a REST API.

 In order to build this project follow these steps:
 1. Clone the repository
 2. Open the project in IntelliJ
-   1. Run the gradle task `assemble` to build the manifest files within `../META-INF/MANIFEST.MF`.
+   1. Run the gradle task `buildAuditCase` to build the manifest files within `../META-INF/MANIFEST.MF`.
 Make sure these files exists before you continue.
 3. Open the project in eclipse (Administrator Mode) (Make sure the input source has loaded the bundles (`ac` & `ac.api2` & `ac.bootstrap`)).
    1. Make sure you have the Xpage SDK plugin installed in eclipse.
       1. Download the plugin from [OpenNTF](https://www.openntf.org/main.nsf/project.xsp?r=project/XPages%20SDK%20for%20Eclipse%20RCP/releases/FFD60C3A085D3553862585E700563AE6)
    2. Within the `Target Platform` settings, add the `XPages Domino Plugin Target`, by pressing "Add" and then "Template > Domino Install target".
    3. Reload this target platform, and make sure there are plugins available inside the locations tab (At the bottom).
-   4. Inside the `Run Configurations` make sure that the the 3 bundles are selected correctly.
+   4. Inside the `Run Configurations` make sure that the 3 bundles are selected correctly.
    5. Run the configuration `AuditCase Development` then a `pde.launch.ini` file is generated in the domino\workspace folder to redirect the development to the class files.
 4. Run the gradle task `buildAuditCase` this will also build an update site inside the `nl.c2c.ac.bootstrap\build\distributions` folder that we are using for development, but we do not need this for this project.
 5. Start the Domino 14 server.